msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ![additem!](/docs/distribution/os_additem_issueunitstwobatches.png)

+Note that in this list, the batches which are available for selection are shown first and batches which are not (on hold or no stock available) are shown below and in a grey font.

 ### Issue a quantity of packs

 You can decide to issue a quantity of **packs**.
 To do this, you can change the value in the `Pack Size` dropdown.